lxsmnsyc/graph-state/packages/graph-state/README.md

 If another node of the same key is attempted to be created, the first instance is always reused.

+Keys you define are dev-only.
+Production environment will produce a unique id in place of the keys you provided.

 ### Subscriptions

 `graph-state` allows managing subscriptions for side-effects.
 This is useful for subscribing to events (e.g. `addEventListener`), timers (`setTimeout`), etc.